How to Trade Forex Like the Big Institutions

 Banks and Market Manipulation

 You have probably heard or at least thought if banks are really manipulating the forex market.
 And the truth is: Yes, banks manipulate the forex market in order for it to move in the direction that they want it to move in.
 But it's important to say that banks don't care about retail forex traders.
 The reason is simple - retail traders are simply too small to be interesting for the biggest banks.
 The main enemy for retail traders can be their forex broker - in case that their forex broker is not the fair and the professional one.
+One of the popular fair retail forex brokers is for example Alpari which is worth mentioning (read more on alpari review).

 But the question is - where banks take their profits from trading forex?
 The answer is from other banks.
 It's a standard situation if bank A is profitable in their forex activities in the end of a year while bank B is not.
 And next year, it can be exactly opposite.
 This is because money and profits in the forex market are not created from the wind, but from other market participants.